 The Consortium accounts for its investments at fair value in accordance with GASB Statement No. 31, "Accounting and Financial Reporting for Certain Investments and for External Investment Pools", if applicable.
 Changes in unrealized gain (loss) on the carrying value of investments are reported as a component of investment income in the statements of revenues, expenses and changes in net assets.
 Types of investments authorized include marketable securities and debt securities.
-At June 30, 2013 and 2012 the Consortium had no investments.
+As of June 30, 2014 and 2013 the Consortium had no investments.